Khote Sikkay

 It was inspired by the Western genre, complete with horses and ponchos.
-It has a similar plot to Akira Kurosawa's Seven Samurai as well as The Magnificent Seven, while Feroz Khan's character is similar to the "Man with No Name" stock characters in Kurosawa's Yojimbo and Sergio Leone's Dollars trilogy.
-The blockbuster Sholay is said be inspired by this film.
-Rajesh Khanna was offered the movie first, but he did not have dates for the movie.
+It has a similar plot to Akira Kurosawa's Seven Samurai, as well as The Magnificent Seven.
+Feroz Khan's character is similar to the Man with No Name stock characters in Kurosawa's Yojimbo and Sergio Leone's Dollars Trilogy.
+The story of the film Sholay is said to be inspired by this film.
+Rajesh Khanna was offered the movie first, but he did not have the dates and thus Feroz Khan was signed.